-You improve your recovery planning and processes by incorporating lessons learned into future activities.
+You improve recovery planning and processes by incorporating lessons learned into future activities.

 - You continually update your recovery strategies.

-Your organization coordinates its restoration activities with internal and external parties including coordinating centers, internet service providers, owners of attacking systems, victims, other computer security incident response teams, and vendors.
+The organization coordinates its restoration activities with internal and external parties, including coordinating centers, internet service providers, owners of attacking systems, victims, other computer security incident response teams, and vendors.

-- Your enterprise repairs its reputation after an incident.
+- The enterprise repairs its reputation after an incident.

 What is NIST Compliance?

-NIST compliance means something different depending on the NIST publication.
+NIST compliance can mean different things depending on the NIST framework in question.

-Compliance with NIST CSF can ease the way to compliance with other security frameworks including the Payment Card Industry Data Security Standard (PCI DSS) and the Sarbanes-Oxley Act (SOX).
-NIST CSF compliance, therefore, can mean saving time and expense down the road.
+NIST CSF is a voluntary framework, so in the strict sense it isn’t required at all.
+That said, complying with NIST CSF can facilitate compliance with other security frameworks, including the Payment Card Industry Data Security Standard (PCI DSS) and the Sarbanes-Oxley Act (SOX).
+NIST CSF compliance, therefore, can save time and expense down the road.

-Implementing the security controls needed to comply with NIST 800-53 brings entities in line with the Federal Information Security Modernization Act (FISMA) and with the Federal Information Processing Standard Publication 200 (FIPS 200),.
-The NIST 800-53 security rules cover 18 areas, including access control, incident response, business continuity and disaster recovery.
+Implementing the security controls needed to comply with NIST 800-53 brings an organization into compliance with the Federal Information Security Modernization Act (FISMA) and the Federal Information Processing Standard Publication 200 (FIPS 200).
+The NIST 800-53 framework covers 20 “control families,” including access control, incident response, business continuity, and disaster recovery (plus many more).

 Steps to Becoming NIST 800-53 Compliant

-Toward that end, NIST has published a list of nine steps toward achieving compliance with FISMA:
+Toward that end, NIST has published a list of nine steps to achieve compliance.

 - Categorize data and information you need to protect.

-- Develop a baseline for the minimum controls required to protect that information.
+- Develop a baseline for the minimum number of controls required to protect that information.